marick/structural-typing/README.md

 [type-repo](https://github.com/marick/structural-typing/wiki/Glossary#type-repo).

 A particular program can have many type repos, each using the [recommended setup](https://github.com/marick/structural-typing/wiki/Recommended-setup) for ease of use.
 For repl samples like those on this page, it's more convenient to use the *global type repo*.
-It lets you give (keyword) names to the sort of descriptions you've already seen:
+It lets you give keyword or string names to the sort of descriptions you've already seen:

 ```clojure
 user=> (use 'structural-typing.global-type)